renatodeleao/mjml-rails-starter-for-designers/README.md

 ### Notes
+* This has unecessary `user` database stuff, I probably have created those while following one of the 10 tutorials, but you can ignore that part.
+When I discover how to remove them, I'll updated the repo.
-Found this repo name offensive and misleading to the designer working class?
+* Found this repo name offensive and misleading relative to the designer working class?
 Shoot me a tweet, I might read it while taking a big dump.